JiayueASU/RS-Pearson/README.md

 The standard method of Collaborative Filtering is known as *Nearest Neighborhood algorithm*.
 There are *user-based CF* and *item-based CF*.
 In this repository, we focus on the user-based CF algorithm with *Pearson Similarity*.

  *M* × *N*
+ Suppose we have an *M* × *N* matrix of ratings, with user uᵢ and article